-- Create Negative Experiences: If performance management system data is not authentic then it may create negative experience for the employees.
-So, managers need to keep sharp eyes for getting accurate and fair performance appraisal data.
+- Create Negative Experiences: If performance management system data is not authentic then it may create a negative experience for the employees.
+So, managers need to keep a sharp eye on getting accurate and fair performance appraisal data.

-- Time Consuming: Performance appraisal system is sometimes a time consuming matter where number of employees are large.
+- Time-Consuming: A performance appraisal system is sometimes a time-consuming matter where the number of employees is large.

-- Natural Biases: If managers are biased, then fair data may not generated which can result error in ultimate ratings.
+- Natural Biases: If managers are biased, then fair data may not be generated which can result in errors in ultimate ratings.

 Elements of Performance Management System

-There are 3 major elements of an effective performance management systems as below:
+There are 3 major elements of an effective performance management system as below: